alephnode/alephnode/src/pages/07-event-handler-binding/index.md

 <div class="src-container"><span class="source">Photo by Stephen Hickman on Unsplash</span></div>
 </div>

-A conversation erupted on Twitter the other day that related directly to what I'd been investigating for work: how best to initialize and destroy event handlers in class methods.
+I spent hours digging into the details of event handlers this week, namely how best to initialize and destroy them within class methods.

+In the process, a conversation erupted on Twitter related to my problem.

 The tweet that started it all:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">So... you need a &quot;hard this-bound&quot; method to pass in, like:<br><br>  btn.addEventListener(&quot;click&quot;,x.someMethod.bind(x));<br><br>Or... you can define an arrow function wrapper:<br><br>  btn.addEventListneer(&quot;click&quot;,() =&gt; x.someMethod());</p>&mdash; getify (@getify) <a href="https://twitter.com/getify/status/1102606261462413312?ref_src=twsrc%5Etfw">March 4, 2019</a></blockquote>

 The entire thread is worth reading (you can read it by clicking the tweet above).
-In short, the two main options for binding class methods are:
+In short, it describes the two common techniques for hard-binding class methods, and the issues that arise as a result.

-_manually binding a class method_:
+_Option 1: using .bind(this)_:

 ```javascript
 class Bar extends Foo {